caverac/agd-doc/install.rst

 where `<library>` is each package in `libblas-dev liblapack-dev gfortran libgsl0-dev libhdf5-serial-dev install hdf5-tools` as well as `python-pip`.
-After dependencies are installed, you can install the Python packages with the --user option in pip
+After dependencies are installed, you can install the Python packages with the --user option in pip:

 .. code-block:: bash

     pip install --user scipy numpy h5py lmfit

-and the optional plotting package
+and the optional plotting package:

 .. code-block:: bash